-When you are stopped for suspicion of being under the influence of drugs or alcohol, the officer will have you submit to field sobriety tests, and if you fail the field sobriety tests you will then have to submit to a test that will measure the amount of alcohol in your breath, urine or blood. (read here about whether you should submit to this test) Generally the police officer will have you blow into a ‘breathalyzer’.
+When you are stopped for suspicion of being under the influence of drugs or alcohol, the officer will have you submit to field sobriety tests.
+If you fail the field sobriety tests, you will then have to submit to a test that will measure the amount of alcohol in your breath, urine or blood. (read here about whether you should submit to this test) Generally the police officer will have you blow into a ‘breathalyzer’.
 The ‘breathalyzer’ is a device which measures the amount of alcohol in your body.

 However, you have the right not to voluntarily submit to a breath test.
-You do not have to submit, but if you choose to refuse the breath test the Idaho Department of Transportation can suspend your license automatically for 365 days, with no work privileges of any sort during the entire 365 day period.
+You do not have to submit, but if you choose to refuse the breath test the Idaho Department of Transportation can suspend your license automatically for 365 days.
+That’s a whole year with no work privileges of any sort during the entire period.
 The reason they are allowed to do this is because of what is called ‘implied consent’.
-When you get a license, little you may know, but you are consenting to submit to drug and alcohol detection tests.
+When you get a license you are consenting to submit to drug and alcohol detection tests.
 And if you refuse, you lose your privilege to drive on Idaho’s roads.

 You may lose your license for a year if you refuse an evidentiary test, but you may also avoid a dui conviction if the State cannot use the evidence in a DUI trial.
 On the other hand a maximum license suspension for a DUI is 180 days.